 It seems possible that the White Sox got the idea to throw the 1919 World Series after the Cubs did the same thing one year earlier.
 At least that’s what star White Sox pitcher Eddie Cicotte claimed.
 Cicotte was one of the infamous Black Sox banned from baseball after their tainted World Series against Cincinnati.

-In a 1920 court deposition the Chicago History Museum recently put on its website, Cicotte said “the boys on the club” talked about how a Cub or a number of Cubs were offered $10,000 to throw the 1918 series and they lost 4-2 to the Boston Red Sox.
+In a 1920 court deposition the Chicago History Museum recently put on its website, Cicotte said “the boys on the club” talked about how a Cub or a number of Cubs were offered $10,000 to throw the 1918 series, and they lost 4-2 to the Boston Red Sox.

-Cicotte was as vague as vague could be, failing to name any names or providing any details about how the players might have done it, or even if he believes the Cubs threw the series.
+Cicotte was as vague as he could be, failing to name any names or providing details about how the players might have done it, or even if he believes the Cubs threw the series.
 But if what he suggested is true?
 It means that when it came to fixing baseball games in the early 20th century, Chicago was nobody’s “Second City”.

 So here is an argument I always hate: What’s worse, throwing a World Series or betting on games as a manager with no concrete proof he fixed a game?

 Come on!
 Baseball used the steroids of the 1990s to bring excitement back to the game.
-I guarantee you they knew it was going on, but hey, it is easy to ignore when you are profiting off of the use.
+I guarantee they knew it was going on, but it is easy to ignore when you are profiting off of the use.
 Steroids also affect the integrity of the game.
 I know most of those guys have not been inducted, but I think a few have slid through the cracks, and Mark McGwire is coaching in the games!
 Why are they not banned permanently?
-I know there was no rule 21 forbidding it, but that’s a bunch a crap!
+I know there was no rule 21 forbidding it, but that’s a bunch of crap!
 No rule 21 existed until gambling became a problem for baseball.
 To this day you get suspended a certain number of games for using steroids, but no permanent banishment, unless you get busted repeatedly.

 Now we have the integrity of the World Series games affected by sign-stealing.
 Now when I first heard about the Astros sign-stealing I thought everybody tries to steal signs.
-Then I found out about video equipment being used and drums and buzzers under uniform shirts and what happened?
+Then I found out about video equipment being used and drums and buzzers under uniform shirts, and what happened?
 The guys in charge lost their jobs.
 That’s great.
 Well not really because they are not banned forever like the gamblers.
 Why is that?
 How could that be?
 Nothing is done to the players, but I guarantee you the players KNEW what they were doing was wrong, and I hate to tell Major League Baseball this, but just like Rule 21, this affects the integrity of the game.
 If you don’t believe me ask the players on the Dodgers or any other number of teams that were screwed by this?
 Is this not worse than what Pete Rose did?
 Of course, it’s worse, but the punishment will not fit the crime here.

-How about this: Beginning last season on Opening Day, managers will be required to submit their lineup cards to the commissioner’s office 15 minutes before they are made public, so they can then be sent on to MLB’s new gaming partner, MGM Resorts, to set the betting lines on each game.
+How about this: Beginning two seasons ago on Opening Day, managers will be required to submit their lineup cards to the commissioner’s office 15 minutes before they are made public, so they can then be sent on to MLB’s new gaming partner, MGM Resorts, to set the betting lines on each game.
 This is a big joke now and it’s hard to believe more don’t see how messed up this is!
 Once again, just like in the case of steroids, Major League Baseball does not worry much about integrity when they can make a lot of money.
 I could go on and on about this “partnership” but the very thought that managers have to send lineups in at a required time for Vegas to set the line says all that needs to be said here.